Security posture

 One script, narrow surface, zero policy ambiguity.

-Asylia is native-SegWit P2WSH multisig only.
-Every vault is a wsh(sortedmulti(N, key1, ..., keyN)) descriptor - the single policy reviewed, implemented, and run in production across Sparrow, Caravan, Unchained, and Bitcoin Core since 2020.
+Vaults created in Asylia are native-SegWit P2WSH multisig only.
+Every vault is represented as a BIP-380 descriptor for wsh(sortedmulti(N, key1, ..., keyN)) - the policy family already understood by Sparrow, Caravan, Bitcoin Core, Trezor, and Ledger.

 The only policy we ship